aaronlelevier/aaronlelevier.github.io/_posts/2019-06-01-unit-testing-concepts-with-python.md

 ---
 layout: post
-title: Unit Testing in Python - Part 1
+title: Unit Testing Concepts with Python
 tags: [Python, Unit Testing]
 ---

-This is going to be a multi-part blog.
-Testing is too big of a subject to cover in one blog.
-These blog(s) will cover what unit testing is and some thoughts and concepts on unit testing in order to best apply it.
-I will also show code examples and discuss them.
+In this blog I am going to discuss some concepts of Unit Testing.
+I will give some background about my experience and how I got started on unit testing.
+Then some thoughts and concepts on unit testing in order to best apply it.
+I will then show a code example in Python and discuss different unit testing concepts used.

 # Introduction

 Let me start out by introducing myself and the person that got me started on testing.
 Hi, my name is Aaron Lelevier.
 I’ve been using Python for 6 years, 5 years professionally.
 Prior to that and with some overlap, I did MsSQL for 3 years.

 The person that got me started on unit testing was [Toran Billups](https://twitter.com/toranb).
 This was 4 years ago.
 I was hired on at Big Sky Technologies as a backend Python Django Developer on a team of 3, myself, [Scott Newcomer](https://twitter.com/puekey), who did frontend EmberJs, and Toran Billups, who’s background is in Javascript and Test Driven Development (TDD), as Tech Lead.
 I didn’t know this at the time, but Toran had only agreed to come on the team as Tech Lead if the team embraced testing.

 Toran made a big impact on me.
 I’d like to share some of his quotes, and give examples with how they apply.